-(in millions) Р ension Other Ber nefits
+(in millions) Pei Pension enefits

-2022 \$ 39 \$ 3
+2023 \$ 27 \$ 3

-2023 39 3
+2024 27 3

-2024 40 3
+2025 27 3

-2025 41 3
+2026 28 3

-2026 42 3
+2027 28 3

-Years 2026 - 2030 218 12
+Years 2026 - 2030 147 11

-Note 17.
+Note 16.
 Share-Based Compensation Plans

 Our share-based compensation program is a broad-based program designed to attract and retain employees while also aligning employees' interests with the interests of our shareholders.
 In addition, members of our Board of Directors participate in our share-based compensation program in connection with their service on our board.
 Share-based awards issued to employees include non-qualified stock options, restricted stock unit awards and performance share unit awards.
 Under the 2011 Omnibus Incentive Plan, the number of shares initially available for awards was 18 million.
-As of December 31, 2021, there were approximately 4 million shares of common stock available for future grants.
+On November 18, 2022, there were an additional 3.2 million of shares registered for issuance under this plan but does not increase the total pool of 18 million.
+As of December 31, 2022, there were approximately 7 million shares of common stock available for future awards.

-Total share-based compensation costs recognized for 2021, 2020 and 2019 were \$33 million, \$26 million, and \$29 million, respectively.
-The unamortized compensation expense at December 31, 2021 related to our stock options, restricted share units and performance share units was \$7 million, \$23 million and \$13 million, respectively, and is expected to be recognized over a weighted average period of 1.7, 1.8 and 2.5 years, respectively.
+Total share-based compensation costs recognized for 2022, 2021 and 2020 were \$37 million, \$33 million, and \$26 million, respectively.
+The unamortized compensation expense at December 31, 2022 related to our stock options, restricted share units and performance share units was \$7 million, \$26 million and \$13 million, respectively, and is expected to be recognized over a weighted average period of 1.7, 1.8 and 2.1 years, respectively.

-The amount of cash received from the exercise of stock options was \$19 million for 2021 with a tax benefit of \$6 million realized associated with stock option exercises and vesting of restricted stock units.
+The amount of cash received from the exercise of stock options was \$8 million, \$19 million and \$20 million for 2022, 2021 and 2020 with a tax benefit of \$3 million, \$6 million and \$13 million realized associated with stock option exercises and vesting of restricted stock units, respectively.
 We classify as an operating activity the cash flows attributable to excess tax benefits arising from stock option exercises and restricted stock unit vestings.